electrode-io/electrode/README.md

 ## App Archetype

-This "app archetype" provides for common patterns across all app projects so that each app project can standardize on common development behavior and patterns.
+[electrode-archetype-react-app] is a NPM module that provides for common patterns across all app projects so that each app project can standardize on common development behavior and patterns.
 Its essentially pre-made patterns for build scripts.
+It also requires a companion module [electrode-archetype-react-app-dev] that's meant for your app's `devDependencies`.

-## Yoeman Generator
+## Yeoman Generator

-The Yoeman app generator allow you to quickly create an Universal React App with support from the app archetype, and server in Node with Hapi or Express.
+The Yeoman [generator-electrode] NPM module allows you to quickly create an Universal React App with support from the app archetype, and server in Node with Hapi or Express.

 # Sample Applications

-Some sample applications can be found under the `samples` directory.
+Some sample applications can be found under the [`samples`](samples) directory.

 ## Boilerplate Universal React Node

-Under `samples/universal-react-node`, this is a sample Electrode app that was created with the Electrode generator and consumes the Electrode App archetype modules.
+Under [`samples/universal-react-node`](samples/universal-react-node) is a sample Electrode app that was created with the Electrode generator and consumes the Electrode App archetype modules.
 We've added other demos and features to it to serve as examples.
 It demonstrates usage with the following Electrode modules:

-See its [README](samples/universal-react-node/README.md) for more details.

   - [Electrode Confippet](https://github.com/electrode-io/electrode-confippet)
   - [Electrode Electrify](https://github.com/electrode-io/electrify)
   - [Electrode CSRF JWT](https://github.com/electrode-io/electrode-csrf-jwt)